 If you’re looking for an effective solution to measure wastewater flow, your best option is a Parshall flume.
 As one of the most versatile flow management tools on the market, fiberglass Parshall flumes are a great choice for wastewater operations, both for their accuracy and durability.
 Read about measuring wastewater with Parshall flumes, and find out the best way to locate and purchase these tools for your wastewater operation.

-Although all water in a wastewater treatment plant can be damaging to your equipment, the most dangerous is the influent, or headworks.
+Although all water in a wastewater treatment plant can be damaging to your equipment, the most dangerous is the influent or headworks.
 Influent flow often contains high levels of hydrogen sulfide and grit, both of which can wreak havoc on the majority of flow management tools.

 Because of the corrosive nature of this flow, most flume construction materials simply aren’t suitable.
 Steel flumes, for example, will suffer corrosion very rapidly, and concrete is vulnerable to biological growth.
 This means that the best choice for your flume is fiberglass.
 The gel coating that is used on fiberglass flumes is both easily cleaned and resists corrosion better than other materials you could choose.

 Other than durability, the reason fiberglass Parshall flumes are such a good option for measuring influent is their versatility.
 Parshall flumes were designed to handle a wide range of flows, which is very common in a wastewater treatment plant.
-These flumes can be purchase in 20 sizes, allowing you to pick the flume that best matches the needs of your plant.
+These flumes can be purchased in 20 sizes, allowing you to pick the flume that best matches the needs of your plant.
 Also, Parshall flumes are not vulnerable to solids, which is a concern with wastewater.

 Managing Other Flows